dnovoafer/personal_webpage/content/authors/admin/_index.md

   - course: MsC in Photonics and Laser Technologies
     institution: Universities of Santiago de Compostela, A Coruña and Vigo (Spain)
     year: 2008
-  - course: BSc in Phyiscs
+  - course: BSc in Physics
     institution: University of Vigo (Spain)
     year: 2006